berkcapar/berk.studio/content/now.md

 slug: now
 title: Now
 description: What am I doing now?
-date: '2022-06-19'
+date: '2024-03-17'
 ---

-**Day Time Hustle**

-- Impacted recent layoffs from Stack Overflow while Working as Product Manager, interviewing a lot for the next oppurtunity 🤞🏽
+**Building**

+- AI marketing assistant called [StuntAI](http://www.stuntai.co) that turns marketing briefs into text-based campaign outcomes.
+Join waitlist!

+**Product Management**

+- Working at [Yara International](https://www.yara.com/digital-farming/) to solve problems for farmers and food producers against changing climate enviroment and increasing demand with different sets of digital products.

 **Learning**

-- Writing Skills
-- Advancing in SQL

-**Building**

-- AI marketing asisstant calle called StuntAI that turns marketing briefs to text based campaign outcomes.

-**Reading**

-- Talking Strangers by Malcolm Gladwell
-- Les Promises by Jean-Christophe Grangé
+- Working for your own side project means tons of learning from how to figure out payments, legal stuff, technicial implementations, design decisions!
+- Yet, the fun part is working with LLMs and seeing how it changes the product development.
+I'm trying to improve my prompt engineering skill these days.

 **Podcasts**

+- The Ben and Emil Show
 - Lenny's Podcast by Lenny Rachitsky

-**Watching**

-- Succession
-- The Last of Us